 The Invergordon grain distillery uses maize largely sourced from France and occasionally from Eastern Europe, and malted barley largely sourced from Scotland and occasionally from England and mainland Europe.
-Water is supplied by Scottish Water from a natural loch in the mountains behind the distillery.
-Yeast is supplied from England largely but there are several sources available.
+Water is supplied from England largely but there are several sources available.
 There are no envisaged issues with on-going supply for any of its raw materials.